elishaking/tech-articles/tree-traversal-methods.md

 ```

 ## Pre-order Traversal
-This form of traversal works by first visiting the current node, then left branch and finally, the right branch.
+This form of traversal works by first visiting the current node, then the left branch, and finally, the right branch.

 Below is an implementation of pre-order traversal: